-SSWC is not promoting purchases; however, lead test kits are available at local hardware or home improvement stores.
+SSWC does not promote purchases; however, lead test kits are available at the local hardware or home improvement stores.
 There are also filters certified for lead removal that can be attached to a faucet or are in pitchers.

 QUESTIONS?
 COMMENTS?